 All Blacks Head Coach Steve Hansen along with Captain Kieran Read, Sam Cane, Anton Lienert-Brown and Ryan Crotty join a diverse cast in the safety video which takes viewers to the headquarters of “newly established airline” Air All Blacks where ideas for the airline’s first safety video are being discussed.

-After insisting on being the next Air New Zealand spokesperson after travelling with the airline in 2017, Suits actor Rick Hoffman also features in the video, as well as leading Kiwi actor Cliff Curtis.
+After insisting on being the next Air New Zealand spokesperson after traveling with the airline in 2017, Suits actor Rick Hoffman also features in the video, as well as leading Kiwi actor Cliff Curtis.

 Building on the airline’s twenty-year partnership with New Zealand Rugby, the video also stars 1987 rugby legends Sir Michael Jones, Sir John Kirwan, Buck Shelford, Gary Whetton and David Kirk and former Black Ferns Captain Fiao’o Fa’amausili as well as former Australia Captain George Gregan.